 Why Risk Reporting Is Important

-Foremost, risk reporting is important because the board of directors’ job is to monitor the effectiveness of risk management systems—and the board (specifically the audit committee) can’t do that well without understanding what the company’s risks actually are.
+Foremost, policies are insufficient is important because the board of directors’ job is to monitor the effectiveness of risk management systems—and the board (specifically the audit committee) can’t do that well without understanding what the company’s risks actually are.
 Audit committees that take a lackadaisical approach to oversight of risk management violate their fiduciary duties under the law and can face lawsuits in court.
 So it’s no surprise that audit committees like to see competent, effective risk reporting.

 Risk reporting is also important because it helps the board to offer strategic advice.
 For example, your risk report might warn about a high risk of corruption should the company expand into emerging markets.
 That report might prompt the board to reconsider whether expansion is wise, or alternative pricing strategies, or some other move.
 Regardless, the risk report is the raw material the board uses to ponder those choices.